 Highly interdisciplinary and inclusive of all areas of study at SMU, the program explores how code, as a universal generative medium, can smudge, drip, slither and substantively disrupt established traditional frameworks and processes to arrive at new iterations of expression and utility.

-The program is rigorous in its interdisciplinary integration, requiring students to pursue core coursework in both the Meadows School of the Arts and Lyle School of Engineering.
+The program is rigorous in its interdisciplinary integration, enabling students to pursue core coursework in both the Meadows School of the Arts and Lyle School of Engineering.